|

 Then,

-someone at my side says;
+someone at my side says;"There, she is gone!"

 "Gone

-Gone from my sight.
+where?"Gone from my sight.
 That is all.

 She is just as large in mast and hull